Training of Mental Health Professionals

 Requirements

-• 2 hours of professional staff meetings on Wednesday (8am-10am)
+• 2 hours of professional staff case management meetings on Wednesday (8am-10am).

 • 1+ hours of administration time to complete clinical paperwork.

-• Be enrolled for course credit for hours earned during the placement
+• be enrolled for course credit within the sponsoring department or college for hours earned during the placement.

-• Complete 1+ session under observation (direct observation or recorded) during the semester
+• agree to complete 1+ session under observation (direct observation or recorded) during the semester.

-• A letter of recommendation/email from the training director/placement director
+• provide a letter of recommendation/email from the training director/placement director of their sponsoring department.

 Application Process

 Students interested in training at CC should contact the Associate Director of Clinical Training, Mitch Beavers, Ph.D. to request the application materials.
-All questions pertaining to the training should be directed to Dr. Beavers (205-348-3863, mgbeavers@ua.edu)
+All questions about the training should be directed to Dr. Beavers (205-348-3863, mgbeavers@ua.edu)